 To make this recipe gluten-free, replace the flour with cornstarch or gluten-free all-purpose flour.
 Replace the breadcrumbs with gluten-free breadcrumbs.

 To make this oil-free, omit the oil, just know that they won’t turn out as crispy and the color won’t be as golden.
 For the Buttermilk Waffles

 JUST egg and Follow Your Heart produce the fluffiest waffles, followed by the apple sauce.

 Follow the instructions on the box if using Follow Your Heart vegan egg.

 1 large mashed banana

-2 tbsp ground flax seed mixed with 6 tbsp water, let sit for 15 minutes.
+2 tablespoon ground flax seed mixed with 6 tablespoon water, let sit for 15 minutes.
 The cauliflower chicken can be stored in the refrigerator for up to 3 days and reheat in the oven so the breading crisps up.
 Storage Freeze it in a freezer safe container for up to 3 months.
 Thaw overnight in the refrigerator and reheat until the breading is crispy.
 You can also freeze the waffles for up to 3 months, but we suggest making them just before serving for the best texture.